torvalds/linux/Documentation/arch/arm/stm32/stm32-dma-mdma-chaining.rst

   Don't forget to terminate both channels.
 STM32 DMA channel is configured in cyclic Double-Buffer mode so it won't be disabled by HW, you need to terminate it.
-STM32 MDMA channel will be stopped by HW in case of sg transfer, but not in case of cyclic transfer.
+STM32 MDMA channel will be stopped by HW in case of sg transfer, but analt in case of cyclic transfer.
 You can terminate it whatever the kind of transfer.

   **STM32 DMA-MDMA chaining DMA_MEM_TO_DEV special case**